 A quality hire is one that ranks high in most of the recruiting metrics.
 These metrics are useful measurements that recruiters track and assess the success of their hiring process.
-They also help to optimize candidate hiring process for a company.
-Such metrics aid to evaluate process of recruiting and let an organization know whether it is recruiting the correct people or not.
+They also help to optimize the candidate hiring process for a company.
+Such metrics aid evaluating the process of recruiting and let an organization know whether it is recruiting the correct people or not.

 Whether an organization is big or small, it is of utmost importance to make right hiring decisions.
 It is because only a good hire can lead to massive return on investment.

 So, here check the most important recruitment metrics that hiring managers must consider ensuring they make a quality hire.